Asymptotic approximations for stationary distributions of many-server queues with abandonment: Introduction

 \subsection{Outline}

 The outline of the paper is as follows.
 A precise mathematical description of the model is provided in Section \ref{sec-mode}.
 Section \ref{subs-mainres} introduces the basic assumptions and states the main result.
-The Feller property and the existence of stationary distributions of the state descriptor are proved in Section \ref{sec:SD}.
-The fluid equations and the invariant manifold are described in Section \ref{sec-Fluid}, and the asymptotics of the stationary distributions is established in Section \ref{sec:conv}.
-Finally, positive Harris recurrence and ergodicity of the state descriptor, the long time behavior of the fluid limit and an example that shows that the ``interchange of limits'' property does not always hold are discussed in Section \ref{subs-counteregs}.
+The Feller property and the existence of stationary distributions of the state descriptor are proved in Section \ref{secSD}.
+The fluid equations and the invariant manifold are described in Section \ref{sec-Fluid} and the asymptotics of the stationary distributions is established in Section \ref{secconv}.
+Finally, Section \ref{subs-counteregs} contains a discussion of the positive Harris recurrence and ergodicity of the state descriptor, the long time behavior of the fluid limit and an example that shows that the ``interchange of limits'' property does not always hold.
 In the remainder of this section, we introduce some common notation used in the paper.

-\subsection{Notation and Terminology}
+\subsection{Notation and terminology}